 Mental Health at Work Programme

-A model for cooperation with occupational healthcare will be developed, while spreading the message of measures and methods available for supporting mental health, and boosting related skills and competence in workplaces and occupational healthcare.
+The Mental Health at Work Programme involves developing a model for cooperation between workplaces and occupational healthcare and spreading the message of mental health support measures and methods available and boosting related skills and competence in workplaces and occupational healthcare.

 The Programme also supports a change in the operating culture and a change in attitudes towards mental health issues by means of communications, more specifically by increasing knowledge about how to support mental health at work.
 When assessing the impact of the Mental Health at Work Programme, account will be taken of the progress made in implementing the Programme and the results and effects achieved.

 The Ministry of Social Affairs and Health is implementing the Programme in cooperation with the Finnish Institute of Occupational Health, mental health organisations and other partners, and an extensive stakeholder network.

 Ministry of Social Affairs and Health, Department for Work and Gender Equality / TTO, Policy Unit / TY Telephone:0295163468

 Hanne Hämeenmäki, Senior Specialist

 Ministry of Social Affairs and Health, Department for Work and Gender Equality / TTO, Policy Unit / TY Telephone:0295163296